I may get paid commission for purchases made after clicking a link in this post.

 Once you’ve used up all your best keyword ideas (and hopefully seen a steady increase in search engine traffic as a result), it’s time to repeat the process again!

 I suggest you repeat this process once every 3 months or so.
 In the intervening time, simply jot down any good ideas that come to you at the bottom of the Keyword Research Calculator.
 That way it will be much quicker to go through the process second time round – as you will already have done steps 1 and 2!

 What kind of results can you expect?

 This process, if done properly, will provide you with the keywords which have the most potential for your blog.
 In theory, if you do everything right, the blog posts you write for your level ’10’ keywords should start appearing on page 1 of Google for that keyword.

 However, how well you do exactly will depend on multiple factors – how well you write that blog post, how well you do the rest of your SEO, how well established your blog is etc. etc.

 But taking all that into account these are the blog posts that, if you write them, are most likely to perform best in search engines.

 If you want to make sure you are doing everything else right, head over to my post on SEO for bloggers (which gives a really good overview of everything you need to be doing SEO-wise on your blog) as well as my post on how to set up the Yoast plugin properly!
 (You’d be surprised how many bloggers don’t have this set up correctly – and it can really affect your SEO negatively if you don’t set it up right.)

-Don’t forget to download your FREE Keyword Research Spreadsheet!
+Don’t forget to download your FREE Keyword Research calculator!

 Ready to get started?
-Don’t forget to download your FREE Keyword Research Spreadsheet.
+Don’t forget to download your FREE Keyword Research Calculator.
 Put this into practice on your blog and get ready to watch your search engine traffic EXPLODE!!